ec-europa/atomium/README.md

 <?php print render($breadcrumb); ?>
 ````

-The rendering process is at the very end of the Drupal's chain of preprocess, process and renders functions.
+The rendering process is at the very end of the Drupal's chain of preprocess, process and render functions.

 [Go to top](#table-of-content)